 Memories of a trip through a fantastic country

-In late 2005, our journey through Yemen led us in the Hadramawt Governorate.
+In late 2005, our journey through Yemen led us to the Hadramawt Governorate.
 In the central-western part of this vast and old region, there is a town famous for its mudbrick-made high-rise buildings: Shibam, known as the ”Manhattan of the desert”.

 Located in the middle of the desert, Shibam was the old capital of the Hadramawt Kingdom, and it is still known as the oldest skyscrapers city in the world, gaining the nickname ”Manhattan of the desert”.

-This small town, UNESCO World Heritage site, has been inhabited for over 2,000 years and the peculiarity of its fantastic bricks and mud skyscrapers make it unique in the world.
+This small town, a UNESCO World Heritage site, has been inhabited for over 2,000 years and the peculiarity of its fantastic bricks and mud skyscrapers make it unique in the world.

 These buildings are also regularly checked to avoid collapses and, if necessary, repaired with additional layers of dried mud on the facade.

 The inhabitants, which are about 7.000, populate these high-rise buildings, which in some cases reach 11 floors, forming within the boundary walls, narrow streets typical of the Middle East.

 Usually, the people use the ground floor as a warehouse or cattle shed, and you can get it walking through its peaceful streets by the strong smell of livestock.